 - Buying in Bulk – Buying in bulk is a prepping strategy already- you don’t want to run out of critical supplies in an emergency.
 This makes bulk buying doubly effective because buying in large lot sizes can save you a lot of money.

 - Couponing – Not just for housewives- a coupon can be found for almost anything these days.
 Whether you’re buying tools from Harbor Freight, or really just anything online- check for coupons or discount codes first.

 - Seasonal Deals – Holidays have become magnets for great deals.
-If you plan to purchase something, waiting until it is on sale can help you make less impulse purchases and save you money.
-Some of the biggest now are Black Friday and Cyber Monday.
+If you plan to purchase something, waiting until it is on sale can help you make fewer impulse purchases and save you money.
+Some of the biggest now is Black Friday and Cyber Monday.

 - Buy Repairable – Buying something that is too cheap means that you will have to throw it away when it wears out or breaks.
-Buy tools, clothing, and other items that are repairable and tough so that you can repair rather than replace.
+Buy tools, clothing, and other items that are repairable and tough so that you can repair rather than replace them.

 Making your dollar go further is one of the more fun prepping finance practices, in my opinion.
 Nothing quite like the feeling of getting a good deal with thorough research and hard negotiation.
 Once you’ve budgeted and saved some money, it’s time to do what makes rich people richer: invest your money.